Bishop Richard Moth

 Philippa Gitlin

-Grant making committee member
+Chair of Grant making committee

 Philippa worked in the UK social action voluntary sector for 20 years.
 She was Director of Fundraising for Depaul UK in its early days, CEO of FSU, a national social work organisation and Director of CSAN.
 After retiring in 2010 she lived in France for 8 years and served on the board of Depaul France.